Džepčište: Geography

 Džepčište is located at the range of Shar Mountain-Scardica, as well as in the field of Polog valley, characterized by relatively frosty winters as mountain stream climate prevailing during the long winter and warm and dry with temperatures reaching up to 45 degrees Celsius in the summer time for a Mediterranean climate.
 Overall, it has four seasons and fertile agricultural land and is known for the stable and very well-grown vegetables and local fruits.

 Demographics

+Džepčište is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 60 Christian households, 2 bachelors and 6 widows.